Acupuncture vs Dry Needling

 Dry Needling

 Dry needling is most often performed by physical therapists, chiropractors, and other providers as a way to release muscle tightness.
-The technique typically involves placing a needle directly into a “trigger point” to relax the muscle.
-Training programs in dry needling are usually brief — often only 20 to 50 hours.
-The focus is primarily local and short-term: relieving tension or pain in one specific spot.
+The technique usually involves placing a needle directly into a trigger point to relax the muscle and reduce local discomfort.

 Acupuncture